grafana/grafana/docs/sources/explore/trace-integration.md

     - cloud
     - enterprise
     - oss
-title: Tracing in Explore
+title: Traces in Explore
 weight: 20
 ---

-# Tracing in Explore
+# Traces in Explore

 You can use Explore to query and visualize traces from tracing data sources.

-Supported data sources are:
+Supported data sources include:

 - [Tempo]({{< relref "../datasources/tempo/" >}}) (supported ingestion formats: OpenTelemetry, Jaeger, and Zipkin)
 - [Jaeger]({{< relref "../datasources/jaeger/" >}})